OfficeDev/Office-Add-in-samples/Samples/excel-shared-runtime-global-state/README.md

 description: "This sample shows how to share data across the ribbon, task pane, and custom functions."
 ---

-# (Preview) Share global data with a shared runtime
+# Share global data with a shared runtime

 ## Summary

 This sample shows how to set up a basic project that uses the shared runtime.
 The shared runtime runs all parts of the Excel add-in (ribbon buttons, task pane, custom functions) in a single browser runtime.
 This makes it easy to shared data through local storage, or through global variables.

 ![Screen shot of the add-in with ribbon buttons enabled and disabled](excel-shared-runtime-global.png)

-> **Note:** The features used in this sample are currently in preview and subject to change.
-They are not currently supported for use in production environments.
-To try the preview features, you'll need to [join Office Insider](https://insider.office.com/join).
-A good way to try out preview features is to sign up for an Office 365 subscription.
-If you don't already have an Office 365 subscription, get one by joining the [Office 365 Developer Program](https://developer.microsoft.com/office/dev-program).

 ## Features